ko-nlp/Korpora/en-docs/corpuslist/open_subtitles.md

 ## 2. Using in a terminal

-You can directly download the corpus wWithout executing Python console.
+You can directly download the corpus without executing Python console.
 To do so, use the following command.

 ```bash